AmeriHome Mortgage A Western Alliance Bank Company Logo In Color

 Coronavirus Information

-Updated As Of March 2, 2022
+Updated As Of May 11, 2023

 For information in multiple languages, see the CFPB links below:

-HOMEOWNER ASSISTANCE FUND
+HOMEOWNER ASSISTANCE FUND Updated

-The Homeowner Assistance Fund (HAF) is a new federal program to help homeowners impacted by COVID-19 catch up on mortgage and utility bills and pay other housing costs.
-A large majority of states are running this program through their state’s Housing Finance Agency (HFA).
-States and eligible territories are drafting their programs and submitting those plans to the U.S. Department of Treasury to receive their funding and get their assistance programs running.
-For additional information on the status of your states’ HAF program and for help in determining whether you are eligible for any of these funds, you may access either this link www.ncsha.org/homeowner-assistance-fund/, or contact a housing counseling agency approved by the U.S. Department of Housing and Urban Development.
-These agencies will be working to assist homeowners eligible for the HAF program.
+The Homeowner Assistance Fund (HAF) was a federal program to help homeowners impacted by COVID-19 catch up on mortgage and utility bills and pay other housing costs.
+A large majority of states were running this program through their state’s Housing Finance Agency (HFA), funded by the U.S. Department of Treasury.
+For additional information on how the declaration of the end of the public emergency may impact your HAF program assistance funds request, please contact your state’s HAF Program administrator by accessing either this link www.ncsha.org/homeowner-assistance-fund/, or contacting a housing counseling agency approved by the U.S. Department of Housing and Urban Development.
+These agencies have been working to assist homeowners eligible for the HAF program.
 For this and other questions, the CFPB offers a tool to help you find a housing counselor in your area: www.consumerfinance.gov/find-a-housing-counselor/

 After Forbearance